MAIA 5th Policy Roundtable on behavioural change and civil society knowledge in the European sustainable transition

 Location: Ambiorix Center & Podcast Studio, Square Ambiorix 7, 1000, Brussels

 Event type: Hybrid.
-Zoom link to follow.
+Live broadcast link here.

 Organised by: MAIA and I-CHANGE projects